Call of Duty: Warzone (2022 video game): Overview

-Modern Warfare III story arc

-In December 2023, Konni's second-in-command, Andrei Nolan, manages to escape captivity, after his previous defeat at the hands of Task Force 141.
-He resumes his duties and rallies Konni troops to the city of Zaravan, Urzikstan for a new operation.
-In response, Graves employs Shadow Company operatives, as well as other independent contractors, to Zaravan to conduct missions against Konni.
-Several months later, Konni occupies a Mediterranean island, known as "Fortune's Keep", and sets up a research facility underneath its surface.
-However, an earthquake occurs, destroying parts of the island and forcing Konni to undertake repairs.
-Shadow Company and Konni's conflict continues as the latter's operations expand to Rebirth Island, a former Nova 6 production facility once helmed by the spy organization Perseus.

-In a flashback to May 22, 2022, Task Force 141 operative John "Soap" MacTavish is deployed to Zaravan as part of a secret operation to secure a chemical bomb threat.
-He is unable to stop the bombs from detonating, but later learns that additional bombs are deployed globally, including in Tokyo and Paris.

 Announcement and release

-Call of Duty: Warzone (2022) was announced to the public by Activision in September 2022, initially under the name Call of Duty: Warzone 2.0.
+Call of Duty: Warzone was announced to the public by Activision in September 2022, initially under the name Call of Duty: Warzone 2.0.
 A new map was announced, described by the developers themselves to be "immense, dynamic and rewarding, and built literally from the ground up with the emphasis on loading up your favorite custom weapon, dropping in, exploring the vast landscape, and having a hell of a good time doing it."
 Warzone 2.0 was officially released on November 16, 2022 to all platforms.

 On November 21, 2022, the official Call of Duty Twitter account stated that over 25 million players played Warzone 2.0 during the first five days of release.
-In that same month, the peak users playing all at once was close to 500,000 players.
+In that same month, the peak users playing all at once was close to 500,000 players on Steam alone.

-Microsoft released Call of Duty: Warzone on Xbox Cloud Gaming for Game Pass Ultimate members on October 25, 2024, the same day as Call of Duty: Black Ops 6.
+Microsoft released Warzone on Xbox Cloud Gaming for Game Pass Ultimate members on October 25, 2024, the same day as Call of Duty: Black Ops 6.

+Following the announcement of Call of Duty: Modern Warfare 4, Activision announced that Warzone would be released on the Nintendo Switch 2, starting with the release of Modern Warfare 4s first seasonal update.
+Additionally, Activision also announced that as part of this update, Warzone would no longer be supported on the PlayStation 4 and Xbox One platforms.
+Said platforms were no longer able to download the game as of June 4, 2026.